jseltmann/jseltmann/README.md

 My professional focus so far has been on the development of a legal document search, the development of a cloud portal for customers and the evaluation and integration of AI technologies at iur.crowd.
 I'm excited by language and computers and about being part of the developments in language AI.
 I want to make AI helpful for people and society e.g. in the public sector, in education, and in assistance for daily life.

-In my free time, I work in an NGO towards a federal and democratic Europe and play the baritone in a church brass band.
+In my free time, I'm active in the [Europa-Union Potsdam und Potsdam-Mittelmark](europa-union-ppm.de) towards a federal and democratic Europe and play the baritone in a church brass band.

 Here are some of my projects, in various stages of well-documentedness:
 - [DSGeneration](https://github.com/jseltmann/DSGeneration): A research project trying to find out, to what extend bigrams can be used for semantic information.